vparrello/FIG-Bioinformatics-Course/Obsolete_Material/SyllabusUnit2.md

 So far we have only looked at the Kmers in the PheS SOUR sequences.
 Now we must make sure that a hammer doesn't occur outside of a SOUR in any of the representative genomes.

+## 2.2 Hammer Tuning

+### Hammer Tuning-1 Precision
+Figure out what to put here, assuming we even cover precision and accuracy at all.

+### Hammer Tuning-2 Accuracy
+Picking the correct roles mean that the hammers are more accurate for your purpose.

+### Hammer Tuning-3 Worthiness
+How many "peer genomes" of a representative are hit by the hammer you chose?

+* Hitting a wide area is good for classification - lots of hits means lots of peers are hit which is good for classifying a genome

+* Hitting a small area is good for antibiotics - few hits means less collateral damage from the antibiotic in your system

+## 2.3 Creation of the Hammer Set

+### Creation-1 Create a hammer set
+Create a set for all available repgen genomes to use for both classification, and antibiotics

+### Creation-2 Use Case: Classification
+Use the hammer set to classify genomes inside of a sample.

+### Creation-3 Use Case: Antibiotics
+Use the hammer set to target a group for antibiotics

+### Creation-4 Use Case: Closest Genome
+Use the hammer set to find the genome closest to the mystery genome